-In this podcast, you'll learn about how to correctly assess for metal toxicity with David Quig PhD, VP of Scientific Support for Doctor's Data.
+In this podcast, you will learn about how to correctly assess for metal toxicity with David Quig PhD, VP of Scientific Support for Doctor's Data.

 - The advanced testing options available for assessing metal toxicity